tensorpack/tensorpack/docs/tutorial/efficient-dataflow.md

 ## Distributed DataFlow

-To further scale your DataFlow, you can run it on multiple machines and collect them on the training machine.
+To further scale your DataFlow, you can even run it on multiple machines and collect them on the training machine.
 E.g.:
 ```python
 # Data Machine #1, process 1-20: